Texas-Robotics-Academy/markdown/in_person/programming_arrays.md

 using namespace std;

 int main() {
-    int arr[3]; // create an array that stores 3 integer types values arr[0] = 1;
+    int arr[3]; // create an array that can store 3 integers arr[0] = 1;
     arr[1] = 2;
     arr[2] = 3;
 ```
 {{ site.data.alerts.end }}

+Let's take a look at `int arr[3]`.
 The overall structure of defining an array in C++ is:

-Write the type of data this array is going to store (int, float, double etc.)
+* `int`: Write the type of data this array is going to store (int, float, double, etc.).
-Then write the name of this array variable
+* `arr`: Write the name of this array variable.
-Finally, open and close square brackets, and inside the square brackets specify how many items this array can store (called the **length** of the array)
+* `[3]`: Inside square brackets [], specify how many items this array can store (called the **length** of the array).

 Another important thing to notice is array indexing.
 When we make `arr` above, it has 3 slots.
 We started to assign values to `arr` beginning from slot 0.
 This is because arrays follow 0-based indexing.
-Simply put, this means that to access the index of the first element in any array is 0, not 1.
-And more generally, to access any index or slot in an array, you should do something like this:
+Simply put, this means that the location of the first element is 0, not 1.
+More generally, to access any index or slot in an array, you should do something like this:

 ```
 cout << array[i] << endl; // this will print the value at the i^th slot of array

 ```

-### Exercise 3.6.1:

-- Create an array that stores 10 numbers.
-Then, print the average of all 10 of those numbers.

-{{+}}Tutorial 3.6.1, 3_6_1{{+}}

 ## Arrays and Loops

-Arrays can also be initialized using for-loops.
+Arrays can also be initialized using `for` loops.
+Loops execute the same code multiple times.

 This is how you should initialize any big array programmatically:

 {{ site.data.alerts.callout_code_div }}
 ```